 New Horizons will use seven different science instruments to study Pluto and its five known moons.
 The mission's chief objectives include mapping the surface composition and temperature of Pluto and its largest moon, Charon; characterizing the atmosphere of Pluto and the geology of Pluto and Charon; and hunting for rings and additional satellites in the Pluto system.

 In the 1990s, researchers began to realize that Pluto is not a lonely misfit; rather, it's just one of many dwarf planets and other icy denizens of the far-flung Kuiper Belt, which lies beyond Neptune's orbit.
 So New Horizons' observations should help researchers better understand an entire class of solar system bodies, mission team members said.

 "We are going to the archetypal Kuiper Belt planet," New Horizons co-investigator William McKinnon, of Washington University in St. Louis, said at the AGU news briefing.
 "This mission will revolutionize our understanding of how the planets in the Kuiper Belt work."

 Small, icy worlds like Pluto are probably the most common type of planet in the entire universe, McKinnon added.
+The long encounter begins

 Though New Horizons remains about 134 million miles (216 million km) from Pluto, it has already begun taking the dwarf planet's measure: The science-observation campaign officially began today, marking the start of "Approach Phase 1."